paul2t/xfind/readme.md

 ![Example search](https://bitbucket.org/Rednaj/xfind/downloads/xfind_sample_4coder.png)

 You can select a line with up/down arrows.
 Also page up/down.
-Then press enter to open this file using a specified command line.
+Then press enter or double click on a line to open the corresponding file using the specified command line.
 Or press CTRL+C to copy the path of the file.
 In the command line, %p will be replaced by the path of the file. %l will be replaced by the line number. %c will be replaced by the column number.
 You can specify as many arguments as you whish.
 There are some examples in the help command.
 Only Sublime Text 3 has been tested.